saifulislam88/ProxMox/VMware ESXi VM to ProxMox VE Migration.md

-## VMware VMDK to Proxmox Migration Guide
+## VMware VMDK VM migration to Proxmox VE

 This guide provides a step-by-step process for migrating a **VMware virtual machine (VMDK)** to **Proxmox VE**.
 It covers disk transfer, format conversion, import into Proxmox, and guest optimization.